Maury Wills: Managing and retirement

 After retiring from playing professional baseball, Wills spent time as a baseball analyst at NBC from 1973 through 1977.
-He also managed in the Mexican Pacific League—a winter league—for four seasons, during which time he led the Naranjeros de Hermosillo to the 1970–71 season league championship.
+He also managed in the Mexican Pacific League, a winter league, for four seasons, during which time he led the Naranjeros de Hermosillo to the 1970–71 season league championship.
 Wills let it be known he felt qualified to pilot a big-league club.
 In his book, How To Steal A Pennant, Wills claimed he could take any last-place club and make them champions within four years.
 The San Francisco Giants allegedly offered him a one-year deal, but Wills turned them down.
 In August 1980, the Seattle Mariners fired Darrell Johnson and named Wills their manager.

 According to the Seattle Post-Intelligencer's Steve Rudman, Wills made a number of gaffes.
 He called for a relief pitcher although there was nobody warming up in the bullpen, held up another game for 10 minutes while looking for a pinch-hitter, and even left a spring-training game in the sixth inning to fly to California.

-On April 25, 1981, Wills ordered the Mariners' grounds crew to make the batter's boxes one foot longer than regulation.
+On April 25, 1981, Wills ordered the Mariners' grounds crew to make the batter's boxes one foot longer than regulation, after receiving complaints that Tom Paciorek was batting outside the box.
 The extra foot was in the direction of the mound.
 However, Oakland Athletics manager Billy Martin noticed something was amiss and asked plate umpire Bill Kunkel to investigate.
 Under questioning from Kunkel, the Mariners' head groundskeeper admitted Wills had ordered the change.
 Wills claimed he was trying to help his players stay in the box.
 However, Martin suspected that given the large number of breaking ball pitchers on the A's staff, Wills wanted to give his players an advantage.
 The American League suspended Wills for two games and fined him $500.
-American League umpiring supervisor Dick Butler likened Wills' actions to decreasing the distance between the bases from 90 ft to 88 ft.
+American League umpiring supervisor Dick Butler likened Wills's actions to decreasing the distance between the bases from 90 ft to 88 ft.